Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Constructing the extremal formula

-We will prove by induction on $j$ a stronger claim: for any variable $i$, there is some integer $R(i,j)$ sufficiently large such that the induced subgraph $G_{R(i,j)}[ \mathcal T_i ]$ contains a copy of $H_j$, and the root of this copy of $H_j$ corresponds to the new clauses introduced during the expansion of $i$.
+We will prove by induction on $j$ a stronger claim: for any variable $i$, there is some integer $D(i,j)$ sufficiently large such that the induced subgraph $G_{D(i,j)}[ \mathcal T_i ]$ contains a copy of $H_j$, and the root of this copy of $H_j$ corresponds to the clauses of $A_i$.